 Employers in California are required to allow employees to take time off for jury duty without fear of retaliation.
 If your employer denies your request for unpaid time off for jury duty, they may violate California labor laws.
 In addition, employers cannot require employees to use their PTO for jury duty.
 If you have concerns about your employer’s policy regarding jury duty, review your employment contract or consult with an employment law attorney.

 Employers in California are allowed to require documentation for absences due to a medical condition.
 However, they cannot require specific details about the medical condition or diagnosis.
 In addition, employees are entitled to privacy regarding their medical conditions under the FEHA and Americans with Disabilities Act (ADA).
-It is recommended to provide only the necessary information to support the reason for the absence.
-If you have concerns about your employer’s policy regarding medical absences, reviewing your employment contract or consulting with an employment law attorney may be helpful.

-If you need help understanding your rights and responsibilities under California labor laws, the experienced attorneys of Shirazi Law Firm, P.C., can help.
-We provide comprehensive legal services to employees throughout California and can help you explore your options.
-Contact our office today to schedule a consultation with one of our dedicated attorneys.
-We look forward to assisting you with your labor law needs.
+If you need help understanding your rights and responsibilities under California labor laws, hire a wage and hour lawyer from our firm.
+The experienced attorneys of Shirazi Law Firm, PC, can provide comprehensive legal services to employees throughout California and can help you explore your options.